Alekxys29/mini-project-nodejs/README.md

 7. Run `npm install -g nodemon`

-8. Run `npx sequelize db:migrate` to create all required tables
+8. Run `npx sequelize-cli db:migrate` to create all required tables

-9. Run `npx sequelize db:seed:all` to seed all initial values
+9. Run `npx sequelize-cli db:seed:all` to seed all initial values

 9. Run `nodemon index.js` to start the node server.